All Episodes

 Well, the president has already met with and speaks probably to Prime Minister Benjamin Netanyahu.

-Is the president called on Saudi Arabia to recognize Israel during a speech that was very, very clear from what really stands out is how much he loves our country.
+We'll play a little bit of it later in the program, is the president called on Saudi Arabia to recognize Israel during a speech that was very, very clear.

 Made it personal.

-And he frequently referred to the Saudi crown prince, Mohammed bin Assalam, Al-Salman, as during the speech as the country's ruler, and he challenged them to join the Abraham Accords.
+And he frequently referred to the Saudi crown prince, Mohammed bin Salaam, Al-Salman, during the speech as the country's ruler.

 He says, with these Abraham Accords that we're all so proud of, all the momentum was aimed at peace, aimed very successfully.

-It's been an amazing thing, and it's my fervent hope, wish, and even my dream that Saudi Arabia, a place that I have so much respect for, especially over the last fairly short period of time, what you've been able to do, but we'll soon be joining the Abraham Accords.
+It's been an amazing thing, and it's my fervent hope, wish, and even my dream that Saudi Arabia, a place that I have so much respect for, especially over the last fairly short period of time, what you've been able to do, but will soon be joining the Abraham Accords.

 That was profound.